vishalgattani/vishalgattani.github.io/_projects/pluto-x.md

 ## Installation

 * To install the IDE required to program PlutoX,  the new Cygnus build is available at the following [link](https://drive.google.com/file/d/1oFHE1I-wxGi8gmjj3N78j8dfCduer1L6/view)
-* Extract in the folder required and run ‘cygnus.exe’.
-Note: The installation is supported only on Windows.
+* Extract in the folder required and run cygnus.exe.
+The installation is supported only on Windows.

-The different functions that a PlutoX program in this build are as follows:
+The different functions that a PlutoX program in this build are
 * plutoInit()
 * onLoopStart()
 * plutoLoop()